VaporSpace2/Quartz-Game-Engine/readme.md

 ## Information
+Quartz Game Engine is envisioned to be a lightweight 2D game engine, similar to unity but more compact, user friendly and beginner friendly.

 This project is coded in **C#** using the **.net6.0 framework.**

 [Dotnet](https://dotnet.microsoft.com/en-us/) AKA .net is an open-source framework for c# developed by Microsoft.

 ## Links